guardian/types/README.md

 ### Publish to NPM

-Bump the version in `package.json`.

-Publish the package:
+We us the [np library](https://github.com/sindresorhus/np) to publish.

 ```
-$ npm publish --access public
+$ npm run release
 ```